whosonfirst/whosonfirst-properties/properties/wof/README.md

 What locals consider the placetype to be (string value).

+## shortcode

+A two or three character alphabetic code, preferring two characters for country, two characters for region, and either two or three characters for county.

 ## statistical_gore

 An optional boolean value that, when true, represents an “area” of unincorporated status without self-governance.